hrfee/jfa-go/README.md

 </p>

 #### Install

+Available on the AUR as [jfa-go](https://aur.archlinux.org/packages/jfa-go/).

-Grab an archive from the release section for your platform, and extract `jfa-go` and `data` to the same directory.
+For other platforms, grab an archive from the release section for your platform, and extract `jfa-go` and `data` to the same directory.

-For linux users, you can place them inside `/opt/jfa-go` and then run `sudo ln -s /opt/jfa-go/jfa-go /usr/bin/jfa-go` to place it in your PATH.
+* For linux users, you can place them inside `/opt/jfa-go` and then run `sudo ln -s /opt/jfa-go/jfa-go /usr/bin/jfa-go` to place it in your PATH.

 Run the executable to start.

-A PKGBUILD is also provided for those using Arch Linux.

 For [docker](https://hub.docker.com/repository/docker/hrfee/jfa-go), run:
 ```